Working in harmony with nature...

 As our business continued to grow, we decided to put a greater emphasis on the generation of our own renewable energy.

 To this end, we installed a 500 kW wind turbine in 2015.
-This clean energy source provides us with about half of our total electricity requirements every year.
+This clean energy source provides us with 1.44M kWh of electricity (or approx. 60% of our total requirements) every year and as such, is the company's biggest power generator.

 The River Mahon was used as a means to power the Mill since it was first founded.
-Originally a water wheel was put in place, whereas now we use a water turbine to produce green electricity that we use here every day.
+Originally a water wheel was put in place, however in 1935 a water turbine was installed, which has since been upgraded with a modern generator and controls.
+The water turbine contributes approx. 3% of our electricity requirements to assist with powering the Mill each day.

 Fire & Sun

-The milling process has a substantial requirement for heat and steam – we’re committed to delivering this in an environmentally friendly way.
+The milling process has a substantial steam and heat requirement – we’re committed to delivering this in an environmentally-friendly way.

-We use the oat husk, a by-product and outer shell of the oat to power the boiler, which in turn generates the steam for cooking.
-All the steam requirements and all of the heat used in the Mill comes from this boiler, which is solely fed with oat husks.
+We burn 80 tonnes of oat hulls (by-product and outer shell of the oat) to power the boiler each month, which in turn generates the steam for cooking.
+All the steam requirements and all of the heat used in the Mill comes from this boiler, which is solely fuelled with oat husks.
+This is the equivalent of 4.25M kWh per annum.

 We’re very proud to say that 70% of our company’s total energy requirements are self-generated on site through our wind turbine, water turbine and solar panels, and 100% of our electricity supply comes from renewable resources.
 Nature has always been good to us, so in return, we make every effort to look after it too.